NĀ PO'E HANA NO'EAU A NĀ KUMU 'IKE

-Artists, Teachers and Knowledge keepers
+Artists, Teachers, and Knowledge Keepers

 Our resident artist program is about reciprocity.
 Waimea Valley provides local teachers, artists, and knowledge keepers with a space to showcase their work.
 In turn, they share their profound knowledge with all who visit the Valley.
 Visit each artisan to gain a unique skill, learn about Hawaiian history and culture, and take home a treasure to remember what you have learned.

-Meet our Resident Artisans
+Meet Our Resident Artisans

 Bobby Crisostomo

-Ulana lau niu (Coconut frond-weaving)
+Ulana launiu (Coconut frond-weaving)

 Bobby is new to weaving launiu.
 He learned to weave from a Waimea Valley cultural staff member, and caught on so fast that he learned how to weave coconut hats, bowls, and headbands!
 You can find Bobby weaving in Kauhale, as he speaks about the wonderful display of cultural items that Hawaiian ancestors used long ago, and that are still used by Hawaiians today!